 Learn More About Creating New Habits and Traditions After Rehab

 One of the most important components of long-term addiction recovery is finding healthy alternatives to habits and traditions that led to substance abuse.
 When people determine what their habits and traditions of drug abuse are, they can be well on their way to recovery if they choose healthier activities to replace those acts.
-If you or someone you care about is wondering how to stay clean after rehab, then please call our staff right now.
-Our toll-free helpline is open 24 hours a day, and our admissions coordinators are always available to answer your questions about treatment.
-Call us today to find help getting and staying clean.
+If you or someone you care about is wondering how to get and stay clean through rehab, then please call our staff right now at 615-490-9376 and we'd be happy to help answer your questions and discuss treatment options.